Resident Travel Requirements

 Travel Exemptions are mandatory for all travelers and are now handled by UNC Global.
 Please follow instructions on this link (School of Medicine).
 Questions should now be directed to Kim Priebe in the Provost’s office.

-(Please purchase Before/After coverage for personal travel) ONLY after you receive the email from GeoBlue to print your ID card.
+Please purchase Before or After Travel Health Insurance Coverage for personal travel ONLY after you receive the email from GeoBlue to print your ID card.

 - University-paid Residents/Subspecialty Residents should go through the University Employee Health Services and should complete the online Travel Immunization form, and fax to UEOHC at 919-966-6337 after which you will be contacted to schedule an appointment.